Hamhung

-Hamhŭng (Hamhŭng-si; /ko/) is North Korea's second-most populous city, it is major port city for the country and industrial hub.
+Hamhŭng (Hamhŭng-si; /ko/) is North Korea's second-largest city, and a major port city and industrial hub.
 Hamhung is the capital of South Hamgyŏng Province and the 16th largest city in the Korean Peninsula.
 Located in the southern part of the South Hamgyong Province, Hamhung is the main and most populous metropolitan area in the province.
 Hamhung was centrally planned and built by the North Korean Government.

 Administrative divisions

 Hamhŭng is divided into 7 guyŏk (wards):